What are attribution models?

 Among the most common types of attribution models are:

 Last interaction : Here, previous interactions before the last click are not considered.
-That is, a value of 100% is given to the click that caused the conversion.
+That is, a value of 100% is given to the click that resulted in the conversion.

-First interaction : Contrary to the previous one, here 100% value is given to the first channel of interaction with the user.
-If the first contact and the sale have a space of 6 months and in different channels, it does not matter, the value will be attributed to the first contact.
+First interaction : Contrary to the previous one, here 100% of the value is given to the first channel of interaction with the user.
+If the first contact and the sale are 6 months apart and on different channels, it does not matter, the value will be attributed to the first contact.

-Last indirect click : Direct visits, that is, from people who enter from the url bar directly, are NOT counted.
+Last indirect click : Direct visits, i.e. from people who enter directly from the URL bar, are NOT counted.
 Only other media and channels.
-Here 100% of the value is attributed to the last click before the conversion.
+Here, 100% of the value is attributed to the last click before the conversion.

 Linear : Gives the same value to all interactions in the customer journey.

-Time decline : The highest attribution value is given to the pre-purchase channels, that is, the channels where there was the interaction prior to the conversion.
+Time decay : The highest attribution value is given to pre-purchase channels, that is, the channels where there was interaction prior to conversion.

-Google Ads Last Click : 100% value is given to the last ad the user clicked on before the purchase.
+Google Ads Last Click : 100% of the value is given to the last ad that the user clicked on before the purchase.
 This attribution model is focused on SEM campaigns.

-If you want to know more about this topic or require advice, at MHA you will find the solution , because our commitment is to guide you in the best way in this extremely competitive digital era.
+If you want to know more about this topic or require advice, you will find the solution at MHA , because our commitment is to guide you in the best way possible in this highly competitive digital era.

 Leave a comment